CottageLabs/log_listener/README.md

 audit logging.

 Finally, as log file management has now been decoupled from Django, `log_listener_logrotate.conf` is a configuration file for `logrotate` to rotate the log files daily.
+This is an intermittent operation, best set up as a cronjob.
+For
+example:

+`
+5 12 * * * /usr/sbin/logrotate /etc/logrotate.d/log_listener -state /home/cloo/log_listener/tmp/logrotate-state
+`

 ***ATTENTION: the transmission is not encrypted and this is therefore not suitable for use over a public network***